cornell-dti/dev.cornelldti.org/docs/grading-dev-tpm-portfolios.md

 ### Other Role Portfolio

 Like the commit, this case should **rarely, if ever** come into play.
 If your team needs you to temporarily take on a different role's work (design, business, PM, TPM) for **up to one sprint**, you can also submit a different role's portfolio as your dev portfolio.
-However, there are some limitations
+However, there are some limitations:

 1. **As soon as you realize you will be doing other role work for a majority of the sprint**, you and your TPM needs to let the developer leads & the respective role's leads know, as that other role may try to move someone else to fill your team's need instead.
 Ideally the TPM should have let us know before you even find out about this, but do message us in case we missed something or there was miscommunication between the TPM and Dev Leads.
 2. **This can only be done for one sprint.** If you need to continue in that other role, then we will interview you for a half dev half X or potentially even a full transition to the new role.